 In Section 5 we defined a set of core requirements that are important in the software development process and that can, in principle, be included in any SMP.
 However, software exists in many forms - from single purpose scripts to mission critical frameworks - which means that not all requirements are necessarily applicable to every category of software.
-In practice, it might be useful to define SMP templates based on subsets of the core SMP requirements (Section 5.1).
-In the following sections we illustrate how to create such SMP templates using software management levels.
+In practice, it may become necessary to define SMPs based on subsets of the core SMP requirements (Section 5.1).
+In the following sections we show an example of how to create such SMPs using software management levels.